sap-tutorials/Tutorials/tutorials/hcpps-rest-ps-outliers/hcpps-rest-ps-outliers.md

 First we need to register the dataset.

-As described in the **Step 1: Register a dataset** from the [Test the "Data Set" HCP predictive services using a REST client](http://www.sap.com/developer/tutorials/hcpps-rest-ps-dataset.html) tutorial, register the Census dataset using the following elements:
+As described in the **Step 1: Register a dataset** from the [Test the "Data Set" SAP Cloud Platform predictive services using a REST client](http://www.sap.com/developer/tutorials/hcpps-rest-ps-dataset.html) tutorial, register the Census dataset using the following elements:

 Field Name     | Value
 -------------- | --------------